wp-plugins/youtube-white-label-shortcode/readme.txt

 Follow the steps below to install the plugin.

-1. Upload the `hellos-bar` directory to the /wp-content/plugins/ directory.
+1. Upload the `youtube-white-label` directory to the /wp-content/plugins/ directory.
 OR click add new plugin in your WordPress admin.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Visit your post/page edit screen to create a shortcode.